mcdonc/web3/web3.rst

 Specification Details
 =====================

-The application object must accept one positional argument.
+The application callable must accept one positional argument.
 For the sake of illustration, we have named it ``environ``, but it is not required to have this name.
 A server or gateway **must** invoke the application object using a positional (not keyword) argument.